MajitoBrinkitos/note-taking-app/README.md

-#Note and Go
+Note and Go

-A minimalist note-taking app specially designed for those looking for a straigh-forward note space.
+A minimalist note-taking app